johnson-jnr/telebot/README.md

 ## Contributing

-I am open for new features and improvements, but please talk to me first before working on a pull request.
+I am open for new features and improvements.

 ## Acknowledgements